-Grade Placement: 12 CPMAT GPA Level: 2 Credit: 1 TEA Code: CP111200 Prerequisite: Counselor approval
+Grade Placement: 12 CPMAT

+Credit: 1 TEA Code: CP111200

+Prerequisite: Counselor approval

 Topics in this course include real numbers, symbolic representation, graphing linear equations, basic Geometry, rational expressions and equations, and functions.
 Calculator use is limited.
-Successful completion of this course, and a minimum final grade of 70, qualifies a student for a one year waiver from the mathematics TSI requirement within the Region 10 Education Service Center partnering school group.
+Successful completion of this course, and a minimum final grade of 70, qualifies a student for a one-year waiver from the mathematics TSI requirement within the Region 10 Education Service Center partnering school group.
 Navarro College requires a final minimum grade of 75 to earn the TSI waiver in math.
-This course is eligible for satisfying Math graduation requirements only for students who entered high school in 2014-2015 or later.
 More information on this college prep course and participating colleges can be found on the Career and College page via the www.ennis.k12.tx.us website.